Skip to navigation Skip to content

 • copy and paste the subject line from the original email into the subject line of the new email and send to the Medicare Compensation Recovery mailbox with an Official classification

-• emails must not be sent from personal mailboxes, only send emails from the Medicare Compensation Recovery mailbox
+• emails must not be sent from personal mailboxes, only send emails from the Medicare Compensation Recovery mailbox:

-• select From, then
+• in Outlook > select From, then

 • Medicare Compensation Recovery mailbox